SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 * PATCH: Apply partial modifications to a resource on the server.
 *
 Each method serves a different function in the API ecosystem and aligns with the principles of REST.

-HTTP status codes are issued by a server in response to a client's request.
-They are grouped into five classes:

-* 1xx (Informational): Request received, continuing process.
-* 2xx (Success): The action was successfully received, understood, and accepted.
-* 3xx (Redirection): Further action must be taken to complete the request.
-* 4xx (Client Error): The request contains bad syntax or cannot be fulfilled.
-* 5xx (Server Error): The server failed to fulfill an apparently valid request.

-Status codes like 200 OK, 201 Created, 400 Bad Request, 404 Not Found, and 500 Internal Server Error are commonly encountered.

 REST APIs use standard MIME types to define the format of the data being communicated.
 The recommended format is application/json which indicates that the data is in JSON format.
 To secure communications, The OAuth 2.0 authorization framework has been selected to provide robust security for RESTful API communications.
 OAuth 2.0 enables third-party applications to obtain limited access to an HTTP service, either on behalf of a resource owner or by allowing the third-party application to obtain access on its own behalf.
 This is achieved through access tokens, which are granted by an authorization server and used by the client application to access protected resources hosted by the resource server.